statsig-io/docs/docs/statsig-warehouse-native/guides/best-practices.md

     - Partition/Cluster Assignment Source tables by date, and then your experiment_id column so experiment-level queries can be scoped to just that experiment
     - Partition/Cluster Metric Source tables based on date, and then the fields you expect to use for filters

-These best practices are true across all warehouses, and especially significant for
+These best practices are generally true across all warehouses, especially as the datasets you use for experimentation scale.

 ### Materialize Tables/Views